isabella232/ingestion-alert-plugin/README.md

-# Work In Progress: Posthog Trend Alert Plugin
+# Work In Progress: Posthog Ingestion Alert Plugin

 ## Purpose of this plugin
-This plugin should allow a user to trigger a webhook when a certain trend crosses a certain threshold
+This plugin should allow a user to trigger a webhook when a ingestion becomes hits for a specified period

 This is a work in progress.